3611 18th St (at Guerrero)

 Funghi Pizza ($17) with House cured Pepperoni ($3) was the better of the pizzas we had.
 The Pepperoni was thinly sliced but flavorful and delicious.
 Crust was like the other pizzas with a firm texture.

 Margherita Pizza ($15) Tomato, fior di latte mozzarella, basil and parmigiano was one of the best tasting versions of this classic pizza.
 Not a lot of basil.
 Very thin crust and top notch cheese.
 Slight sourness to the tomato sauce.
 No sogginess.
 It is enough for 1 person.
 Compare this one to our Naples Trip.

 Salsiccia Pizza ($18.50) House made fennel sausage, tomato, bell peppers, onions and mozzarella had some spicy sausage added to their great crust.
 A good combo for those wanting meat.
 Nice stringy cheese.
 Tomato sauce was fairly evident.
 Keep in mind this is very thin crust artisanal pizza and nothing like Round Table pizza.
 Again, not soggy and really good – Our favorite.

 Delfina’s Spaghetti poodoro ($15 large) with plum tomatoes, garlic, basic & peperoncini brings the classic dish to more places.
-Eggless dry noodles with lots of strong tomato flavors and a bit oily.
+Vegan, Eggless dry noodles with lots of strong tomato flavors and a bit oily.
 Slightly al dente, but still very good.